campbellwmorgan/docker-wait/readme.md

 Docker Wait
 ============

-A node.js binary to that blocks until a regex match has been made with docker logs output
+A node.js binary that blocks until a regex match has been made with output from docker logs.

-The intended use is in bash files for server deployment where you want to ensure that a docker container has fully loaded before removing an old container
+The intended use is in bash files for server deployment where you want to ensure that a docker container has fully loaded

-Must be run as root (in order to ready docker logs)
+Must be run as root (in order to read your docker logs)

 ###Installation